tomekrozalski/landofhop-sveltekit/README.md

 # Land of Hop, SvelteKit edition

+🗓️ 17.02.2022

+After small break I am back to SvelteKit world.
+I started to work with SvelteKit Endpoints.
+I realized that I do not need middleware API to connect my database with frontend.
+I built it using Oak / Deno and Fastify / Node servers.
+That is unnecessarly complex.
+In SvelteKit I can work with front- and the back-end side of the app very comfortable.

 🗓️ 11.11.2021

 I have created MVP: list of beverages, beverage details, about, simple statistics and dashboard where I can add and update beverages data and photos.
 It went very smoothly.
 I had it done previously in React, so it was just rewrite ready solutions with some minor additions, but anyway I am so impressed that it was so easy and the code is much more readable in Svelte.
 It is also much more performant.